Artificial Intelligence is becoming increasingly important in the area of information security.

 “By analyzing behavioral patterns, companies may learn how to answer questions like ‘what does an average user trip look like?’ and ‘what does a dangerous atypical journey look like?’

 From here, we can decipher the purpose of their website traffic and keep ahead of the bad bots,” says Mark Greenwood, Netacea’s Chief Technical Architect and Head of Data Science.

 Artificial Intelligence machines assist the management of an organization in determining the asset inventory, like the number of devices/systems, human resources of various departments and applications with varying levels of access to different network systems.

-Artificial Intelligence systems can predict, anticipate the magnitude of the cyber-attack how and where you are most likely to be hacked, allowing you to execute the plan of action to counter it in vulnerability situations.
+Artificial Intelligence systems can predict, and anticipate the magnitude of the cyber-attack and how and where you are most likely to be hacked, allowing you to execute the plan of action to counter it in vulnerability situations.

 By implementing the data received from AI-based analysis, you can design and optimize standard operating procedures (SOPs) to boost the cyber resilience of your organization.